aws-samples/ai-ml-sagemaker-multi-model-pipeline/README.md

 - Use interface / gateway VPC endpoints to prevent communication traffic from traversing public network
 - Use S3 VPC endpoint policy which controls access to specified Amazon S3 buckets only

-The following IAM roles are required:

-1 - AmazonSageMakerServiceCatalogProductsUseRole-restate with the following managed policies:
+AmazonSageMakerServiceCatalogProductsUseRole-diabetes with the following managed policies:
-- AmazonAthenaFullAccess
 - AmazonSageMakerFullAccess

-2 - AWSGlueServiceRole-restate with the following managed policies:
-- AmazonS3FullAccess
-- AWSGlueServiceRole

-[restate-project.ipynb](https://github.com/aws-samples/ai-ml-sagemaker-multi-model-pipeline/blob/main/restate-project.ipynb) has been tested in a SageMaker notebook that is using a kernel with Python 3.7 installed.
+[diabetes-project.ipynb](diabates-project.ipynb) has been tested in a SageMaker notebook that is using a kernel with Python 3.7 installed.
 This SageMaker notebook is attached with an IAM role with the following managed policies:
 - AmazonEC2ContainerRegistryFullAccess
 - AmazonS3FullAccess
-- AWSGlueServiceNotebookRole
 - CloudWatchLogsFullAccess
 - AWSCodeCommitReadOnly	AWS managed	- this is needed assuming you code is pulled from CodeCommit
 - AmazonSageMakerFullAccess